Finding a home: private rented homes

-The Citizen’s Advice Bureau may be able to work through the rules and help with your application form.
+Citizen’s Advice tenancy deposit guidelines outline the rules and provides help with your application form.
 You may also need references from previous addresses and from your employer.

 Always check what you need with the landlord before going to see the property.